Bilal Philips

-He has written, translated and commented on over 50 Islamic books and has appeared or presented on numerous national and satellite television channels, including Saudi TV, Sharjah TV, Ajman TV, Islam Channel, Huda TV, and Peace TV.
+He has written, translated and commented on over 50 Islamic books translated into multiple languages and available online, and has appeared or presented on numerous national and satellite television channels, including Saudi TV, Sharjah TV, Ajman TV, Islam Channel, Huda TV, and Peace TV.

+Throughout his career, Philips has become the subject of many controversies, resulting in him being banned from entering the United Kingdom, Australia, Denmark and Kenya, banned from re-entering Germany, ordered to leave Bangladesh, and deported from the Philippines.
+He was also named by the US government as an unindicted co-conspirator in the 1993 World Trade Center bombing.
+Despite restrictions put on him by Western states, his "ideas and activism are important in understanding Salafism" in the West and among the African diaspora.

 Biography

 Early life

 Philips was born in Kingston, Jamaica, to high school teachers Bradley Philips and Joyce McDermott.
 Philips has one brother and one sister, as well as an adopted brother.
 Philips was raised a Christian, with his mother being an Anglican and his father a Presbyterian.

 Philips spent the first 11 years of childhood in Jamaica, before migrating to Toronto, Ontario, Canada.
 He attended Jarvis Collegiate Institute for junior high and Northview Heights Collegiate Institute for high school from 1962 to 1965.
 Philips moved with his family to Sabah, East Malaysia in 1964, as his parents were part of the Colombo Plan.

 Education

-Philips attended Simon Frasier University in Vancouver from 1967 to 1970, where he took biochemistry.
-Philips had encountered Islam several times in his travels, but the book that won him over was Islam, The Misunderstood Religion by Muhammad Qutb.
+Philips attended Simon Fraser University in Vancouver from 1967 to 1970, where he took biochemistry.
+Philips had been interested in communism and black nationalism in school, but encountered Islam several times in his travels.
+The book that won him over was Islam, The Misunderstood Religion by Muhammad Qutb (brother of Sayyid Qutb).
 He converted to Islam in February 1972, giving Shahada in the presence of Abdullah Hakim Quick.

-He received his B.A. degree from the Islamic University of Madinah and his M.A. in ʿAqīdah (Islamic Theology) from the King Saud University in Riyadh, then to the University of Wales, St. David's University College (now University of Wales, Trinity Saint David).
+He received his B.A. degree from the Islamic University of Madinah in 1979 and his M.A. in ʿAqīdah (Islamic Theology) from the King Saud University in Riyadh in 1985, then to the University of Wales, St. David's University College (now University of Wales, Trinity Saint David).
 There at the Lampeter Campus he completed his 1993 PhD thesis, Exorcism in Islam.